 Below is the view from the living room to the foyer — quiet and serene before the dust started flying.

 Then the demolition began in earnest.
 We had to build another header before we cut the supports to make a half wall.

 We lived with this unfinished half wall (below) for awhile after we moved in.
-Everything was in transition, even our hodgepodge furniture layout and TV that we got on Black Friday and just stuck on the wall.
+Everything was in transition, even our hodgepodge furniture layout — and TV bought on Black Friday and just stuck on an available wall.